saravananps49/Peer-Project-Hub/README.md

-Here’s a clean, professional **GitHub README.md** for your project 👇

----

 # 🚀 Peer Project Hub

 A full-stack web application where students can **share, explore, and interact with coding projects**.
 Users can post projects, like them, and browse others' work in a clean, responsive UI.